History of the state of São Paulo: Old Republic and the "Coffee with Milk politics"

 In 1924, during the Carlos de Campos presidency, the 1924 Revolution took place in São Paulo, which forced Carlos de Campos to withdraw from the capital.
 Destruction and depredation and bombing happened on the part of the federal government.
 The rebels were defeated and headed for the interior of Brazil.

 Dr. Washington Luís came to the presidency of the republic in 1926; however, he was deposed on October 24, 1930.

 Revolutions of 1930 and 1932 (Brazilian Civil War of 1932)

 On March 1, 1930, the president of São Paulo, Júlio Prestes, was elected president of the republic, obtaining 91% of the valid votes in São Paulo.
-The Brazilian Revolution of 1930 however prevented him from taking office, and also overthrew the sitting president, Washington Luís, who had been president of São Paulo from 1920 to 1924.
+The Revolution of 1930 however prevented him from taking office, and also overthrew the sitting president, Washington Luís, who had been president of São Paulo from 1920 to 1924.
 São Paulo was then governed by the winners of the Revolution of 1930, and soon afterwards revolted, leading the Revolution of 1932.
 Júlio Prestes and Washington Luís were exiled.
 Newspapers that had supported the Progressive Republican Party (PRP) were shut down.

 MMDC poster calling the people of São Paulo to arms.